TomasMikula/libretto/docs/basics.md

 Type `A & B` (we use `A |&| B` in code to avoid confusion with the bitwise and operator in Scala, and for consistency with `|*|` and `|+|`) means an _exclusive_ choice between `A` and `B`.
-The block to the right of `A & B`, i.e. the one that has `A & B` as an in-port, gets to choose whether the interaction with the block to the left will continue as `A` or as `B`.
+The component to the right of `A & B`, i.e. the one that has `A & B` as an in-port, gets to choose whether the interaction with the component to the left will continue as `A` or as `B`.
-The block to the left of `A & B`, i.e. the one that has `A & B` as an out-port, has to be able to provide either of them (but not both of them simultaneously).
+The component to the left of `A & B`, i.e. the one that has `A & B` as an out-port, has to be able to provide either of them (but not both of them simultaneously).
 That is, the decision flows from right to left (the negative direction).

 Primitives for choosing one of the branches (eliminating `|&|`) are